Pingg-String Ground Barrier (70m)

 Mini fence barrier demonstration

-This illustration is a mini “Ground Barrier” through which we will demonstrate the sequence of installation.
+This illustration is a mini “Ground Barrier” using 3 wires through which we will demonstrate the sequence of installation.
+Typical installation is a single wire.

 60cm long pushed 10cm into soil.
 If the soil is hard, soak to a depth of 10cm.
 If necessary you may use a mallet or hammer to insert the post into the soil but take care not to damage the end of the post.
 Space the posts 1m to 3m apart, closer for curves and longer for straights.